edchang1949/eht-image-clustering-analysis/README.md

 I worked on these notebooks as an undergraduate research project during the Summer of 2022.

 # Acknowledgements
 This project was initially started by previous undergraduate students Yuan Jea Hew and Anthony Hsu.
-Hew was responsible for the initial version of the notebooks which performed the clustering using the K-means algorithm, and Hsu made contributions to improving the image alignment algorithms making it much easier to compare individual images.
+Hew was responsible for the initial version of the notebooks which performed clustering using the K-means algorithm, and Hsu made contributions to improving the image alignment algorithms making it much easier to compare individual images.

 Special thanks to Dr. Chi-Kwan Chan for providing me a research opportunity and advising me through the coding process.